motilalmeher/motilalmeher.github.io/_posts/2021-08-11-100days_analytics.md

   thumbnail: https://c1.wallpaperflare.com/preview/442/930/571/paper-business-aerial-analysis.jpg

 ---
+## What great data analysts do and why every organization needs them?
+What is the diffence between statistician, machine learning engineer and analyst?

 The top trophy hire in data science is elusive, and it’s no surprise: a “full-stack” data scientist has mastery of machine learning, statistics, and analytics.
 When teams can’t get their hands on a three-in-one polymath, they set their sights on luring the most impressive prize among the single-origin specialists.
 Which of those skills gets the pedestal?

 Today’s fashion in data science favors flashy sophistication with a dash of sci-fi, making AI and machine learning the darlings of the job market.
 Alternative challengers for the alpha spot come from statistics, thanks to a century-long reputation for rigor and mathematical superiority.
 What about analysts?